rsasaki0109/slam-handbook-public-release/README.md

-  author       = {Luca Carlone and Ayoung Kim and Timothy Barfoot and Daniel Cremers and Frank Dellaert}, booktitle    = {{SLAM Handbook.} From Localization and Mapping to Spatial Intelligence}, publisher    = {Cambridge University Press}, editor       = {Luca Carlone and Ayoung Kim and Timothy Barfoot and Daniel Cremers and Frank Dellaert}
+  author       = {Luca Carlone and Ayoung Kim and Timothy Barfoot and Daniel Cremers and Frank Dellaert}, booktitle    = {{SLAM Handbook.} From Localization and Mapping to Spatial Intelligence}, publisher    = {Cambridge University Press}, editor       = {Luca Carlone and Ayoung Kim and Timothy Barfoot and Daniel Cremers and Frank Dellaert}, year         = {2026}
 }
 ```
 </details>